jjcoellov/jjcoellov.es/_posts/2018-04-22-productivity-why-do-i-care.md

 author_url: http://www.jjcoellov.es
 date: '2018-04-22 17:00:00 +0000'
 date_gmt: '2018-04-22 17:00:00 +0000'
-categories:
+tags:
-- Productivity
+- productivity
-- Goals
+- goals
 ---

 I have been interested in Productivity since University when I noticed I did not have enough time in the day to do everything I wanted to (nor what was expected from me to do).
 At the beginning I was on a quest to find the "Holy Grail of Productivity", the one that will open the heaven doors for a world where projects are completed, lists of tasks are stroke-through on time and happiness floats in the air.
 It turns out I was wrong, as many other times, and such utopia does not exist.